hamidamirhajlo/html-creator/README.md

 # html-creator

-a android project for write HTML & CSS in kotlin code, you can show page in webView or extract code for other useage.
+an android library for easy use of HTML & CSS in kotlin code. you can show page in webView or extract code for other useage.

+# Sample

+Show in WebView
 ![screenshoot](https://github.com/hamidamirhajlo/html-creator/blob/master/screenshot/app.jpeg)

 # How to use